automl/neps/README.md

 pip install neural-pipeline-search
 ```

+> Note: As indicated with the `v0.x.x` version number, NePS is early stage code and APIs might change in the future.

 ### 2. Basic Usage

 Using `neps` always follows the same pattern:

-  1. Define a `run_pipeline` function that evaluates architectures/hyperparameters for your problem
+1. Define a `run_pipeline` function capable of evaluating different architectural and/or hyperparameter configurations
+   for your problem.
-  1. Define a search space `pipeline_space` of architectures/hyperparameters
+2. Define a search space named `pipeline_space` of those Parameters e.g. via a dictionary
-  1. Call `neps.run` to optimize `run_pipeline` over `pipeline_space`
+3. Call `neps.run` to optimize `run_pipeline` over `pipeline_space`

 In code, the usage pattern can look like this: